mehreenalam/UrduWordEmbeddingsEvaluation/README.md

 4. **train_fasttext.ipynb** - To run this file adjust path, root and filename variables according to path of the data text file
 5. **evaluating_urdu_models.ipynb** - Adjust variables base and paths under the paths section to load models
 6. **evaluating_roman_urdu_models.ipynb** - Adjust variables base and paths under the paths section to load models
-7. **evaluating_roman_urdu_models_sa.ipynb** - Adjust paths in defining paths section and also colab specific statements section to paths of saved models
+7. **evaluating_roman_urdu_models_sa.ipynb** - Adjust paths in defining paths section and also colab specific statements section to paths of saved models, twitter dataset link provided in the link above
 8. **eval_bert_xnli.ipynb** - Model checkpoints for BERT are stored in GCP Buckets, furthermore XNLI dataset would have to be downloaded from: https://cims.nyu.edu/~sbowman/xnli/ to run this file
 9. **extract_bert_embeddings_roman.ipynb** - This file can only be run through our account axclusively as it requires use of a saved model on GCP to which we have access.
 10. **extract_bert_embeddings_urdu.ipynb** - This file can only be run through our account axclusively as it requires use of a saved model on GCP to which we have access.